 Known as the “road in the ocean'', Atlanterhavsveien has been dubbed one of the world’s most beautiful road trips.
 A part of route 64, this 8,3 kilometre stretch takes you through a series of rocky islands and bridges between Kristiansund and Molde.

 Trollstigen – Along this serpentine mountain road you can feel the adrenaline pump through your veins as you explore the dizzying views.
 During peak season over 2000 cars and bikes travel through this road.

 The Discovery Route – This historical journey goes from Stavanger to Bergen.

 Experience epic mountains, glaciers, crystal clear rivers, dramatic waterfalls, and immaculate fjords.

-Under – Have a bite to eat at the underwater restaurant in Lindesnes, in southern Norway.
-5,5 metres below surface this unique restaurant gives you an insights to the mystic wonders under the sea.
+Under – Have a bite to eat at the underwater restaurant in Lindesnes, 5,5 metres below surface this unique restaurant gives you an insights to the mystic wonders under the sea.

 Norwegian Travel is a premium brand aiming to offer high-quality experience-based tourism in selected unique destinations in Norway.
 From the fjords to the mountains.
 From the sandy beaches to the rough cliffs.
 From urban buzz to the massive stillness of the old mountains.
 We wish to inspire people to explore the treasures to be found in Norway.
 At our destinations you can explore amazing nature, good food and exciting activities all year round.